-The Method of depreciation adopted by the Parent Company's associate, Reliance Power Limited ('RPower') for the purpose of preparing its consolidated annual financial results being different from the depreciation method adopted by RPower's subsidiaries which is a departure from the requirements of Indian Accounting Standard 8 Accounting Policies, changes in accounting estimate and errors since selection of the method of depreciation is an accounting estimate and depreciation method once selected in the standalone financial statements is not changed while preparing consolidated financial statements in accordance with Indian Accounting Standard 110 Consolidated Financial Statements.
+ii The Method of depreciation adopted by the Parent Company's associate, Reliance Power Limited ('RPower') for the purpose of preparing its consolidated annual financial results being different from the depreciation method adopted by RPower's subsidiaries which is a departure from the requirements of Indian Accounting Standard 8 Accounting Policies, changes in accounting estimate and errors since selection of the method of depreciation is an accounting estimate and depreciation method once selected in the standalone financial statements is not changed while preparing consolidated financial statements in accordance with Indian Accounting Standard 110 Consolidated Financial Statements.

-Had the method of depreciation adopted by the subsidiaries of RPower been considered for the purpose of preparation of consolidated financial statements of RPower, the share of loss after tax from the associate in the consolidated annual financial results of the Group would increase by ₹ 166.13 crore with an equivalent amount being reduced from the investment in the associate..
+Had the method of depreciation adopted by the subsidiaries of RPower been considered for the purpose of preparation of consolidated financial statements of RPower, the share of loss after tax from the associate in the consolidated annual financial results of the Group would increase by ₹ 166.13 crore with an equivalent amount being reduced from the investment in the associate.

-Type of Audit Qualification : Qualified Opinion / Disclaimer of Opinion / Adverse Opinion Disclaimer of Opinion d.
+b.
+Type of Audit Qualification : Qualified Opinion / Disclaimer of Disclaimer of Opinion Opinion / Adverse Opinion c.
+Frequency of qualification: Whether appeared first time / repetitive / since how long continuing d.
 For Audit Qualification(s) where the impact is quantified by the auditor, Management's views: